Campaign Priorities

 • In Philadelphia, we are fortunate that so many local volunteers work with the Conservancy and City to maintain and activate neighborhood parks.
 There are over 140 registered Park Friends Groups across the city, who provide critical maintenance and advocacy support for parks and cultivate community in their neighborhoods.
 The Conservancy’s stewardship and volunteer management staff work year-round to support and celebrate Park Friends through program funding, workshops, event promotion, and more.

 • We Walk PHL is so much more than a walk in the park.
 The program, a partnership with the City of Philadelphia’s Public Health Department, Department of Parks and Recreation and the Conservancy, is a network of free weekly walking groups, co-led by local volunteers, at public parks throughout Philadelphia.
 We Walk PHL seeks to promote health outcomes, increase use of Philadelphia’s parks, and create opportunities for people to pursue fitness goals while meeting their neighbors.
-Since 2021, the program has expanded from 14 to 29 park locations across the city, where guided walks are led by community-recruited, volunteer leaders who receive training from program staff.
-In surveys, 91% of walkers reported improved mental health, 87% reported improved physical health, and 86% reported forming relationships in the program that lasted beyond We Walk PHL.
 We Walk PHL often serves as an entry point for residents to become more engaged with their local parks, and has formed a citywide community of enthusiastic walkers who share a Facebook group and will “park hop” to other neighborhoods to meet each other and go for a stroll.

 Preparing for the Future